TedGoas/Dante/site/blog/2017-02-10-why-dont-email-clients-use-modern-rendering-engines.md

 	<figcaption>Good HTML/CSS support: not something your average user cares about.</figcaption>
 </figure>

-No one cares if it takes developers a long time to use <tables>, deprecated HTML attributes, and inline CSS to create an email.
+No one cares if it takes developers a long time to use `<table>`s, deprecated HTML attributes, and inline CSS to create an email.
 When it comes to changing how emails are rendered… “If it’s not broke, why fix it?”
 When email clients actually do update rendering, it’s rarely news outside of the tech community.
 No one cares.

 Consider **Desktop Outlook**, which typically comes bundled with programs like Word and Powerpoint.
 All these programs have a similar interface and display output.
 If you can author a Word document, there’s almost no learning curve in writing an email in Outlook.
 That’s huge for a lot of people.
 In all likelihood, Outlook’s rendering engine wasn’t chosen based on its ability to render an HTML document properly, yet the product is still considered a success.
 Because desktop Outlook and doesn’t get automatic updates, old versions (that we have to code for) tend to hang around.
 Litmus partnered with Microsoft in 2016 to do something about this, but it’s likely we’ll be supporting quirky versions of Outlook for a while.